caioaletroca/ConsoleControl/README.md

 * `login` - takes password as parameter.
 After login, gives user authorization to run other commands
 * `logout` - logout user and removes rights
 * `reset` - software reset arduino
+### ConsoleControl::remove(command)
+removes command from commands list.
+Useful if you want to disable any command at runtime.

 ## Example
 * See the [SimpleExample](examples/SimpleExample/SimpleExample.ino) for more information.